-When using a WordPress plugin you recieve an error message which reads:
+When using a WordPress plugin you receive an error message which reads:

 The plugin generated 4191 characters of unexpected output during activation.
 If you notice “headers already sent” messages, problems with syndication feeds or other issues, try deactivating or removing this plugin.